FloridSleeves/RobustAPI/README.md

 # RobustAPI

 The official repo for the paper [Can ChatGPT replace StackOverflow?
 A Study on Robustness and Reliability of Large Language Model Code Generation](https://arxiv.org/abs/2308.10335) (AAAI'24).

 ![Alt text](image.png)

 In this dataset, we collect 1208 coding questions (`dataset/question.jsonl`) from StackOverflow on 24 representative Java APIs (see the details in `dataset/api_list.txt`).
 We summarize the use patterns of these APIs (`eval/pat_list.txt`) and evaluate them on popular LLMs including GPT-3.5, GPT-4, Llama, PolyCoder and Vicuna.
+[Hugging Face](https://huggingface.co/datasets/LilyZZZ/RobustAPI)

 # Setup